Tinder Wants You to Call Your Date a Lyft. It’s Actually a Good Idea.

 Tinder and Lyft are partnering up on a new feature that would allow users to call a ride for their date

 I’m often unimpressed by the gimmicky new stunts and features Tinder and other dating apps have begun introducing in an attempt to stand out from their copycat competitors in the increasingly saturated online dating space.
 A somewhat belated video dating platform, an in-app choose-your-own-adventure series and free mail-in COVID testing are just a few of the ways Tinder has tried to reinvent the wheel in recent years, none of which, in my opinion, represent a significant improvement to the online dating experience.
-That’s why I was surprised when the dating app announced its most recent new feature, a partnership with Lyft that would allow users to call their dates a ride, which is actually a good idea.
+That’s why I was surprised when the dating app released its most recent new feature, a partnership with Lyft that would allow users to call their dates a ride, which is actually a good idea.

 While the question of whether one should call a ride for a date is somewhat disputed, I have personally always been a supporter of the gesture.
 It’s a kind, classy move that goes just a little above and beyond the usual call of gentlemanly duty.
 That said, the seemingly kind gesture may raise certain safety concerns, especially on a first date with a stranger.
 Many people, especially woman, may feel understandably hesitant to give their address — or any pickup address to which they can be traced back — to a stranger.
 Moreover, if you allow someone else to call a ride for you, you may not know where that car is actually going.